7/29/2022

 speaker

-Okay, all right, good.
-And then maybe kind of your thoughts on the margin outlook as we move through the balance of the year in light of what the Fed has and more likely continue with short-term rates?
+Okay.
+All right, good.
+And then maybe kind of your thoughts on the margin outlook as we move through the balance of the year in light of, you know, what the Fed has and will likely continue short-term rates.

 speaker

-Yeah, the margin's really gonna be a function of managing the deposit betas, the deposit volumes that we can bring in, a function of the local market competition and the local competition on the loan side also, not just the deposit side.
-So I think we're a little bit more liability-sensitive, so we're still expecting to see some pressure on margin.
-We issued sub debt in middle of June, and so that pricing really isn't reflective in our margin yet, so it'll just be a factor of how we manage through loan generation and managing deposit betas.
+Yeah, the margin's really, you know, going to be a function of managing deposits, the deposit betas, the deposit volumes that we can bring in, a function of, you market competition and the local competition on the loan side also, not just the deposit side.
+So I think, you know, we're a little bit more liability sensitive.
+So we're still expecting to see some pressure on margin.
+We did, you know, we issued sub-debt in middle of June.
+And so, you know, that pricing really isn't reflective in our margin yet.
+So it'll just be a factor of how we manage through loan generation and managing deposit betas.

 speaker

-Yeah, understood, okay.
-Let's see, maybe on expenses, I guess core expenses are up about 5.5, 6% for the quarter to 11.3 million.
-Is that a run rate that you feel pretty good about for the remainder of the year, or is there the potential for some more upward pressure?
+Yeah, understood.
+Okay.
+Let's see.
+Maybe on expenses, I guess core expenses, we're up about 5.5%, 6% for the quarter to $11.3 million.
+Is that a run rate that you feel pretty good about for the remainder of the year, or is there the potential for some more upward process?

 speaker